Byron Buxton Player Props: Twins vs. White Sox

 Byron Buxton At The Plate

-- Buxton has 26 hits to go with a slugging percentage of .545, both of which rank first among Minnesota hitters this season.

-- Among qualified batters in MLB, he ranks 83rd in batting average, 95th in on-base percentage, and 20th in slugging.
+- He ranks 77th in batting average, 73rd in on base percentage, and 20th in slugging among qualified hitters in MLB action.

-- Buxton is batting .316 with three homers during his last outings and is riding a six-game hitting streak.
+- Buxton enters this game on a seven-game hitting streak.
+In his last games, he's hitting .353 with two homers.

-- In 25.9% of his games this year, he has hit a long ball, and 6.2% of his trips to the dish.
+- In 25.0% of his games this year, he has gone deep, and 6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.